parniame/university-website/README.md

 # university-website
-This is a full website in php
+This is a full website in php,html,css,Bootstrap,JavaScript